 Is there transportation to the mountain?

 Yes.
 Auxiliary Services provides shuttle vans and bus transportation to the mountain.
 The shuttle van is an accessible vehicle that will provide transport to the top of the mountain from the Blanchard Circle bus stop.
-The buses will pick students up at the temporary bus stop near Pratt Hall.
+The buses will pick students up at the Blanchard bus stop.

 Note: The PVTA bus to Smith will NOT drop students off at the mountain.
 Please take the vans/buses provided by Auxiliary Services.